acemonstertoys/bylaws/AMTBylaws.md

 of dues already paid.
 The refund shall be prorated to return only the unaccrued balance remaining for the period of the dues payment.

-        (3)  The member being expelled, if a full member, shall be given an opportunity to be heard, either orally or in writing, at a hearing to be held not less than five (5) days before the effective date of the proposed expulsion.
+        (3)  Any member being expelled shall be given an opportunity to be heard, either orally or in writing, at a hearing to be held not less than five (5) days before the effective date of the proposed expulsion.
 The hearing will be held by the board of directors in accordance with